Lodging Tax Advisory Commission

 - September/October - The City Council makes the final decision on which proposals to fund.

 - Contractors submit reports on their projects throughout the year.

 Full details are available in the Lodging Tax Guidelines (PDF).

-The Lodging Tax Advisory Committee is currently accepting proposals.
-The proposal period for 2020 remaining funds is July 1 to August 1, 2019.
-You may download the Request for Proposal (PDF) and submit your completed application to Kelsey Geddes at email@example.com.
+The Lodging Tax Advisory Committee is not currently accepting proposals.
+The proposal period for 2020 remaining funds was July 1 to August 1, 2019 and is now closed.